 1. Stop Being Dependent on Your Family

-If you still depend on your mom, dad or your relatives to take care of your house budget, your monthly payments towards loans or to lend you money to get out of debt or even to pay for your investments in the stock market, you are being ill-treated.
+If you still depend on your mom, dad, or relatives to take care of your house budget, your monthly payments towards loans or to lend you money to get out of debt or even to pay for your investments in the stock market, you are being ill-treated.

 This way you’ll never learn how to take care of your money.
 You’ll never be able to have enough money and you’ll end up in a cycle where you borrow money from your close ones time and again.

 Learn to be independent, that will solve 84% of your problems, the rest will be solved as you learn about finances in time.

 The solution: Pay off all outstanding money that you owe to your parents.
-Then sit with them, your spouse, and come with an effective strategy to tackle this problem.
+Then sit with them, your spouse, and come up with an effective strategy to tackle this problem.

 I’m sure your parents will have a great solution as they too at one point did not know about their finances.

 If you’re an employee, you’re being taxed heavily.
-But did you know you could reduce your tax and save more money?
-Usually, the employer releases your salary, the government cuts taxes, then you get the remaining.
+But did you know you could reduce your taxes and save more money?
+Usually, the employer releases your salary, the government cuts taxes, and then you get the remaining.

 There’s a trick to save more and pay less in taxes.
 In India, under Section 80C, you are eligible to invest Rs 1,50,000 in certain investments per year and this amount will be deductible from your income, thus tax will be applied to the income after investing.

-Chances are you have a Provident Fund account already made for you by your employer, other than that investments like Tax-free FD’s, ELSS, ULIP, NSC, NPS, Post Office Savings Scheme are great Investment options for you to save on extra money every year.
+Chances are you have a Provident Fund account already made for you by your employer, other than that investments like Tax-free FDs, ELSS, ULIP, NSC, NPS, and Post Office Savings Scheme are great Investment options for you to save on extra money every year.

 If you’ve taken a loan for a house recently, you are eligible for deductions for stamp duty and registration charges under Section 80C.
 There are a lot more deductions that you can avail.